Article November 30th, 2022

 Sir Humphrey was essentially correct – red tape does hold a nation together.
-But the fact that the public sector lives with the inevitable ‘red tape’ label reveals its problem; it’s seen as unnecessary, wasteful, and is widely detested.
+But the fact that the public sector lives with the inevitable ‘red tape’ label reveals its problem; it’s seen as unnecessary, wasteful, and widely detested.

 In this blog, the first in a series exploring the foundations of a seamless digital society, we focus on how data and registers can improve government services.